elizathebrute/decarcerateutah.github.io/_pages/page4_about.md

 permalink: /about/
 ---

-Decarcerate Utah is a prison abolitionist group focused on education and outreach.
-We facilitate space to teach and learn about what abolition means in the 21st century.
-We believe in alternatives to policing, prisons, and border control that reduce harm and create safe communities.
-We prioritize the human lives and voices who are affected most by mass incarceration in the US over corporate interests.
-We seek to find new ways of working toward safety that are not commonly practiced today.

-Join us as we grow to transform so-called Utah and our neighboring communities.
+Decarcerate Utah is a prison abolitionist group whose primary goal is to shift the discourse on incarceration.
+We recognize the violence conducted by the U.S. government against indigenous people, including unjust imprisonments, and we respectfully acknowledge the Utes, Goshutes, Paiutes, Shoshone, and Navajo, on whose ancestral lands we conduct our campaigns.

+We share resources, host workshops, and organize campaigns about the abolition of policing, prisons and jails, immigration enforcement, and surveillance—all with the belief that this is how we create safer, healthier, and more accountable communities.